The Ancestral Trail: Background and development

-In 1992, The Ancestral Trail storyline was published by Marshall Cavendish, a UK-based publisher known for their part-work titles, from a trilogy submitted by South African author Frank Graves.
-Under commission by Marshall Cavendish Fergus Fleming created and added characters after the manuscript by Frank Graves was deemed unsuitable for their type of marketing installment release magazine format, including focusing each issue on a new environment, a new adversary and ending each issue on a cliffhanger which would be resolved in the subsequent issue.
+In 1992, The Ancestral Trail was published by Marshall Cavendish, a UK-based publisher known for their part-work titles, adapted from a submission by South African author Frank Graves.
+Under commission and Shared Copyright by Marshall Cavendish and Frank Graves, Fergus Fleming then created and also added characters after the manuscript by Frank Graves was deemed unsuitable for their type of marketing installment release magazine format that Marshall Cavendish usually carried out, now to be included focusing each issue on a new environment, a new adversary and ending each issue or chapter on a cliffhanger which would be resolved in the subsequent issue.
 Each issue featured twelve illustrations drawn and painted by Julek Heller.

-The Ancestral Trail was extended by a further twenty-six issues and written by Ian Probert.
+The Ancestral Trail was extended by a further twenty-six issues and written and edited by Ian Probert.
 The second year extension incorporated computer-generated graphics by Mehau Kulyk with Heller's graphic work.
 As one of the first publications to combine paintings with digital renders, a problem arose when it was discovered that at the time there was no digital storage medium available of sufficient size capable of accommodating gigabyte-sized scans.
 A solution was found by scanning Heller's illustrations at a lower resolution of 200dpi (not 300dpi which is industry standard).
 "We spent a great deal of time worrying about the repercussions of doing this", Probert retold in a blog post years later.
 "Surprisingly, none of our readers noticed".

 The magazine was launched with a television advertising campaign in December 1992, playing off the series tagline "an epic story of myths, monsters, and magic".